Friday, September 25, 2020 · 0 min read

 This application was a straightforward set of measurements with:

-- 30 IEPE accelerometers for vibration signals for the structural vibration monitoring,
+30 IEPE accelerometers for vibration signals for structural vibration monitoring,

-The hard part is that the need to do time-correlated measurements across multiple platforms in real-time without the use of GPS time.
+The hard part is the need to do time-correlated measurements across multiple platforms in real time without the use of GPS time.
 Using the IRIG-B timecode we can grab this external time source to then line the data up with the other DAQ modules that are on the Mobile Launcher that Crawlers are transporting.

 The R8R data acquisition chassis has become the go-to solution for the SDAS team on KSC and using the SIRIUS-STG amplifiers.
 This allows for symmetry across all testing needs and the ability to swap chassis around as spares to each other to speed up testing time and utilization of resources.
 The DSI adapters were chosen to finish the signal conditioning for the IEPE sensors.

-- Must correlate data real-time with Mobile Launcher SDAS systems
+Must correlate data in real-time with Mobile Launcher SDAS systems

 The results are a happy customer with new data acquisition for real-time monitoring, display, and recording of the performance of the Crawler Transport System while it is carrying a priceless load and doing precision movements.